Full realization of ergodic IRS entropy in SL2(Z) and free groups: Notation and precise statement of results

 By Proposition \ref{prop:abramov} we have that

 completing the proof. \end{proof}

 Combining Theorem \ref{thm:free groups} with Lemmas \ref{lem:nilpotent for empty core} and \ref{lem:entropy for core} we can prove Theorem \ref{thm:IRS SL2}.

 \begin{proof}[Proof of Theorem \ref{thm:IRS SL2}] Let $F \leq G, [G:F] < \infty$ such that $F \cong \F_d$ is a finitely generated free group ($d \geq 2$).
-By Proposition \ref{prop:hitting measure}, given an adapted, symmetric random walk $\mu$ on $G$, with finite $4$-th moment, the hitting measure $\mu_F$ is a symmetric, adapted random walk on $F$ with finite $4$-th moment, so Theorem \ref{thm:free groups} is applicable to $(F,\mu_F)$.
+By Proposition \ref{prop:hitting measure}, given an adapted, symmetric random walk $\mu$ on $G$, with finite second moment, the hitting measure $\mu_F$ is a symmetric, adapted random walk on $F$ with finite second moment, so Theorem \ref{thm:free groups} is applicable to $(F,\mu_F)$.

 Let $K_{n+1} \leq K_n \leq F$ be the subgroups as guaranteed by Theorem \ref{thm:free groups}.

 Theorem \ref{thm:free groups} tells us that $F / \core_\emptyset^F(K_n)$ is nilpotent, so that by Lemma \ref{lem:nilpotent for empty core} we have that $G / \core_\emptyset^G(K_n)$ is virtually nilpotent.
 The Choquet-Deny Theorem \cite{CD, Raugi} tells us that $h(G / \core_\emptyset^G(K_n) , \bar \mu ) = 0$.
 So by Proposition \ref{prop:cont entropy} we have that $[0, h(G / \core_G(K_n) , \bar \mu) ] \subset \Ii(G,\mu)$.